sot/skare/NOTES.overview.rst

 This tree holds everything that is architecture and OS-specific, with the exception of Perl, which lives in `lib/perl`.

+*FOT Matlab tools depends only on this part of the Ska runtime environment.*
 ::

   arch/